 Same thing with Mad Men, also on AMC.
 AMC realized how successful the last half of Season 5 was, so they followed the same plan.

 What was officially the seventh season of 21st-century Doctor Who was split into two halves broadcast in successive years, with a Christmas Episode in between.
 Despite being supposedly a single season, the second half had a different regular cast and a largely-separate Story Arc.
 It's widely rumoured that this was because of a budget overspend.
 This is, however, incorrect as Series 7 had always been intended to be a split season due to a planned change in supporting cast, and the preceding season had also been a split season in order to provide a mid-season cliffhanger; the Series 7 split was orchestrated in order to allow the annual Christmas special to be incorporated as part of a regular season for the first time.

 The show's 16-year hiatus is officially classified as this by the BBC, despite both the production staff at the time and the fans recognizing that the show had effectively been cancelled after the conclusion of "Survival."

 Done on purpose for Series 10, which was pushed back to a Spring 2017 premiere after the two previous Twelfth Doctor seasons ran in the fall; filming dates were adjusted accordingly.
 The official explanation from the BBC was that this was to better position Steven Moffat's final season as showrunner as "event television"; one reason the show has seen declining day-of ratings is partially because fall starts were putting it up against live sporting events and The X Factor.
-The downside of this schedule change was that the only new televised Who between Series 9's conclusion in December 2015 and the start of Series 10 were the 2015 and '16 Christmas Episodes — unless one counts the teen-oriented SpinoffClass, which follows a completely new set of characters but had a major appearance by the Doctor in the first episode.
+The downside of this schedule change was that the only new televised Who between Series 9's conclusion in December 2015 and the start of Series 10 were the 2015 and '16 Christmas Episodes — unless one counts the teen-oriented SpinoffClass (2016), which follows a completely new set of characters but had a major appearance by the Doctor in the first episode.